prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/07-create-calculation-groups.md

     achieved by measures, which are defined by using Data Analysis Expressions (DAX) formulas.
 In the next task, you will add measures to the model.

-### Create measures
+### Task 3: Create measures

-Create three sales-related measures in preparation for the creation of your calculation groups.
+In this task, you will create three sales-related measures in preparation for the creation of your calculation groups.

 1. In the **Data** pane, right-click the **Sales** table, and then select **New measure**.